Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 4

 Lawrence, Reuters Correspt

-in Gallipoli. he is ordinarily
+in Gallipoli.
+He is ordinarily

-w / French, but has just xome
+w / French, but has just come

 back from Italy.
 He told